Music

 MUSC 367.
 3-D AUDIO.
 3 Credits.

-Students learn theoretical and practical skills in physical acoustics for both stereo and multichannel speaker arrays.
-Relevant applications include surround sound for film, gaming, and intermedia applications.
+Covers theoretical and practical skills in physical acoustics for multi-channel speaker arrays and immersive audio applications.
+Relevant applications include surround sound for film, gaming, electro-acoustic composition, performance, sound art, and other forms of interactive media.

 MUSC 371.
 COMMERCIAL VOICE LESSON.
 1 Credit.